bengtmartensson/Infrared4Arduino/README.md

 (`*.cpp`, sometimes missing) for each public class.

 ## Types
-There are some project specific data typedefs in `Infrared.h`.
+There are some project specific data typedefs in `InfraredTypes.h`.
 For durations in microseconds, the data type `microseconds_t` is to be used.
 If desired/necessary, this can be either `uint16_t` or `uint32_t`.
 For durations in milliseconds, use the type